As the Russian offensive enters its 287th day, we track where the fighting is happening and how we got here.

 Who controls what in eastern Ukraine?

-Russian forces continued offensives around Bakhmut and Avdiivka, according to the Institute for the Study of War.
+Ukrainian forces made gains in northeastern Kharkiv.
+Russian forces continued ground attacks near Bakhmut and Avdiivka, according to the Institute for the Study of War.

 Who controls what in southern Ukraine?

-Russian forces continued defensive operations on the east bank of Dnieper River in the Kherson region, according to the Institute for the Study of War.
+Russian forces continued to target front-line settlements and energy infrastructure in southern Ukraine, according to the Institute for the Study of War.

 Where are people fleeing to?